Back to Blog

 Component Sourcing Risks Buyers Should Confirm

-When a supplier sources components, the buyer still needs to approve exact parts, substitution rules, and sourcing expectations.
+When a supplier sources components, you still need to approve exact parts, substitution rules, and sourcing expectations.

 A BOM that says “LED, white, 2835” is not enough for controlled production.
 The supplier needs the exact manufacturer part number, package, quantity, reference designator, and approved alternates.